-Dr. Matthew D. Sztajnkrycer, an emergency room doctor for 10 years and associate professor at the Mayo Clinic in Minnesota, said he has seen cases of excited delirium but has many questions about it.
+Dr. Matthew D. Sztajnkrycer, an emergency room doctor for 10 years and associate professor at the Mayo Clinic in

 "It is not like a heart attack where you can just get a blood test and know you have the right diagnosis," he said.
 "Part of the problem is that post-mortem there is a paucity of physical evidence."

 He said more research is needed to understand excited delirium and how commonly it occurs.
 Then doctors can better diagnose it and police can learn how to handle it, he said.